-There is a need for greater understanding on environmental determinants of NCDs, including but not limited to: climate change (e.g. heat waves increase risks for CVD and stroke), biodiversity loss, environmental pollution (air, water, soil, heavy metals, chemicals) and health; impacts of the urban and built environment on NCDs (e.g. housing, walkability, safe green spaces for physical activity); consumption and production patterns across health and other sectors.
+There is a need for increased understanding on the environmental determinants of NCDs, including but not limited to: climate change (e.g. heat waves increasing risks for CVD and stroke), biodiversity loss, environmental pollution (air, water, soil, heavy metals, chemicals); impacts of the urban and built environment on NCDs (e.g. car-centric urban planning, environmental noise, housing, walkability, safe green spaces for physical activity and social interaction); consumption and production patterns across health, nutrition and other sectors.
 Moreover, the compounding effects of multiple environmental stressors (e.g. multiple contaminants through multiple exposure pathways) are poorly understood.

-Although there is a growing understanding of the close links between health and environment, the links are not fully understood and integrated solutions are not effectively considered in policies across sectors.
-Moreover, there is a lack of recommendations grounded in economics that would enable planners to target the interventions that would have the greatest beneficial long-term impacts on health.
-Improving our understanding of these links can catalyse the public and business to act.
-Whole-of-government and whole-of-society actions are urgently needed for the control and prevention of NCDs for the well-being of vulnerable populations, such as children and reversing the alarming trend of environmental degradation and climate change.
+Although there is a growing understanding of the close relationship between health and environment, the linkages are not fully understood and integrated solutions are not effectively considered in policies and interventions across sectors.
+Moreover, there is a lack of policy recommendations that would enable policy makers to target the interventions across key sectors that would have the greatest beneficial long-term impacts on health, especially of vulnerable populations including children.
+Improving our understanding of these linkages and how they can be applied to support integrated decision-making can catalyse the public and private sector to act.
+Whole-of-government and whole-of-society actions are urgently needed for the control and prevention of NCDs and for reversing the alarming trend of environmental degradation and climate change.